Commonwealth Master's Scholarships (low income countries)

 - Be permanently resident in an eligible Commonwealth country

-- By October 2018, hold a first degree of at least upper second class (2:1) honours standard, or a second class degree and a relevant postgraduate qualification
+- By October 2020, hold a first degree of at least upper second class (2:1) honours standard, or a second class degree and a relevant postgraduate qualification (usually a Master’s degree).
+The CSC would not normally fund a second UK Master’s degree.
+If you are applying for a second UK Master’s degree, you will need to provide justification as to why you wish to undertake this study

 How to apply